granttnarg/ucm_jobs_api/README.md

    If you want to create jobs under POST admin/jobs you must use an admin user, check seed.rb there is an admin user you can use setup there with default credentials

-8. To Run test suite
+8. To Run test suite and ruby linting
    `bundle exec rspec`
+   `bundle exec rubocop`

 9. Swagger file generation - optional
    ⚠️ Note: This command can overwrite the bearerAuth key in swagger_helper.rb, causing issues with JWT auth in /api-docs.
 A workaround is documented in the helper file.